Pylons/pyramid/docs/quick_tour.rst

 collapsible) menu in the right of your browser, providing introspective access to debugging information.
 Even better, if your web application generates an error, you will see a nice traceback on the screen.
-When you want to disable this toolbar, no need to change code: you can remove it from ``pyramid.includes`` in the relevant ``.ini`` configuration file.
+When you want to disable this toolbar, there's no need to change code: you can remove it from ``pyramid.includes`` in the relevant ``.ini`` configuration file.